TajCummings/cummings-exercise-cpt167/README.md

 # cummings-exercise-cpt167
-This program takes user in order to calculate the cost of a vacation with discount
+This program takes user in order to calculate the cost of Sod (product for sale) From there, it counts the total amount of sales per session